appium/appium/README.md

 ## Writing Tests for Appium

 The main guide for getting started writing and running tests is [the running tests](https://github.com/appium/appium/blob/master/docs/running-tests.md) doc, which includes explanations for iOS, Android, and Android older devices.
+If you're interested in testing on physical hardware, you might be interested in our [real devices guide](https://github.com/appium/appium/blob/master/docs/real-devices.md).

 Essentially, we support a subset of the [Selenium WebDriver JSON Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol), and extend it so that you can specify mobile-targeted [desired capabilities](https://github.com/appium/appium/blob/master/docs/caps.md) to run your test through Appium.